 "Guys!
 Isn't Moscow behind us?

-Let's die near Moscow
+We'll die near Moscow,

 How our brothers died!”